Enhancing Inverse Problem Solutions with Accurate Surrogate Simulators and Promising Candidates: Limitations

 Although we speculated that the accuracy of the surrogate simulator may ultimately limit the quality of the inverse-problem solutions obtained using the NA and NeuLag methods.
 However, even when using highly accurate surrogate simulator, training alone may not be sufficient to improve the quality of the inverse-problem solutions.
 This is evident from the resimulation errors of Shell-\textit{large} in Table~\ref{tbl:comparison}, unlike Stack, which do not reach the level of accuracy achieved by the surrogate simulator validation loss.
 Therefore, it is possible that the NA and NeuLag methods may not be able to achieve the quality limit of the inverse-problem solutions, which is determined by the accuracy of the surrogate simulator.

-Additionally, while selecting promising solution candidates using the NeuLag method is very effective in cases with insufficient computational resources, as shown in Table \ref{tbl:sampling_speed}, it may not be as effective as the NA method with sufficient computational resources.
+The NeuLag method is effective in selecting promising solution candidates when computational resources and memory sizes are limited, as shown in Table~\ref{tbl:sampling_speed}.
+However, with sufficient computational resources and memory sizes, it might be as effective as the NA method.
 Table \ref{tbl:same_candidates} presents the results of a 300-step optimization using the same number of candidate solutions as the NA method.
 In the NeuLag method with 2048 solution candidates, the number of candidate solutions was reduced to 32 in 200 steps, and branching started.
 In this case, the results of the NeuLag method were slightly worse than those of the NA method.
 This may be due to an inappropriate solution selection schedule in which the most promising solution candidates were truncated during the optimization process.